akayibrahim/Solid-Principles-Tutorial/README.md

 Definition: A class should have only one reason to change.
 Meaning: **ONE FUNCTION/CLASS = ONE RESPONSIBILITY**

-Problem: We have a message class below that it can prepare, print and send message.
+**Problem**: We have a message class below that it can prepare, print and send message.

 ```java
 public class SRPProblem {